 Imputation.
 Participation in the NCS is voluntary, so a company official may refuse to participate in the initial survey or may be unwilling or unable to update previously collected data for one or more occupations during a subsequent contact.
 For those situations in which previous wage data cannot be updated, information obtained from similar establishments and occupations is used to impute an estimate for the missing data.

 Employment counts.
 Occupational structures differ among establishments; therefore the number of workers surveyed by the NCS, and the total number of workers represented by the survey that is given in appendix table 1, are not intended to convey an accurate employment count; rather, they indicate only the relative importance of the occupational groups studied in the survey.

-Appendix C lists the geographic areas surveyed under the National Compensation Survey.
-Data from areas within Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming were used to compile the estimates for the Mountain census division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different census divisions.
-For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate census division.
+This appendix lists the 227 geographic areas surveyed in the National Compensation Survey.
+Data from areas within Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming were used to compile the estimates for the Mountain Census Division.
+An asterisk (*) denotes metropolitan areas that cross Census divisions.
+For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate Census division.